 The more variations you test out, the better your site will perform, and the more worth it WP Rocket will become.

 WP Rocket is available in three packages.
-The first is the Personal; a one-site license that costs $39, the second is Business; licensed for 3 different sites and priced at $99, while the third is the PRO license which costs $199 and can be used on an unlimited number of sites.
+Single is priced at $49, Plus is priced at $99, while Infinite costs $249 and can be used on an unlimited number of sites.
 All licenses come with 1 year of updates and support and a 30 day refund policy.

 These prices are for licenses, and not subscriptions, meaning you are free to use this plugin for as long as you’d like, without the need to pay every year.
 However, while renewing a license is not compulsory, you will only receive updates and support if you renew the license every year.